 Costa Rica: Intercultural Policies for social inclusion and generation of opportunities

-The Joint Programme promoted the cultural and social inclusion of marginalised groups and the potential of the creative sector, and took as a starting point La Libertad Park, a space for artistic, ecological and cultural-production related projects.
-The programme served 15 marginalised districts in the country’s largest built-up urban area comprising 700,000 inhabitants (29% of the Greater Metropolitan Area and 16.5% of the country).
+The Joint Programme promoted the cultural and social inclusion of marginalised groups and the potential of the creative sector in Costa Rica.
+It took as a starting point the Parque de la Libertad (Liberty Park), a space for artistic, ecological and cultural-production related projects, which serves 15 marginalized districts in the country’s largest built-up urban area, comprising 700,000 inhabitants.

-- Revision and analysis of sector policies on agriculture, healthcare, education, culture, and the economy.
+- Intercultural dialogue was promoted through inclusive processes and decision making that respect cultural diversity.
+Revision and analysis was carried out of sector policies on agriculture, healthcare, education, culture, and the economy.